-We are looking for a Lead Community Coach to deliver our existing programme in Crawley & surrounding areas.
+We are looking for a Community Coach to deliver our existing programme in Crawley & surrounding areas.
 The programme currently delivers sessions in almost every primary school in Crawley and all 7 Secondary Schools.

 The role is primarily focused on delivering sessions with primary school children during breakfast, curriculum and after school clubs, but will also see the coach deliver in our Crawley Basketball League (CBL) & National League programmes.

 The CBL caters for players aged 5-18, boys & girls with grassroots sessions based at the secondary schools around the town.
 Our National League Programme offers teams from U12 to U18, from regional to Premier, as is one of the most successful programmes in the South.

 The candidate will need to be a confident communicator and will also be in charge of the planning and oversight of the CBL and delivery of high quality National League sessions and game coaching.

 We’re looking for active L2 coaches, currently coaching in the basketball community, with the ability to drive to be able to deliver fun & progressive sessions all across Crawley.